lahrry/Git-Instruction/Lab Report 2 assignment.md

 <br>
 ### 2-1) A failure-inducing input
 ### 2-2) An input that **doesn't** induce a failure
 The inputs that doesn't induce a failure will be a pair of same number.
-It will be the same if it's reversed or not, so it won't give out any failure.
-For example, "input1 = {1,1};"
+It will be the same if it's reversed or not, so it won't give out any failure. <br>For example, "input1 = {1,1};"
 ```java
 public class ArrayTests {
 	@Test